 In using Class-D amplifiers with CODECs and DACs, sometimes there is an increase in the output noise floor from the audio amplifier.
-This occurs when mixing of the output frequencies of the CODEC/DAC mix with the switching frequencies of the audio amplifier input stage.
-The noise increase can be solved by placing a low-pass filter between the CODEC/DAC and audio amplifier.
-This filters off the high frequencies that cause the problem and allow proper performance.
-See the functional block diagram.
+This occurs when output frequencies of the CODEC/DAC mix with the Class-D switching frequency and create sum/difference components in the audio band.
+The noise increase can be solved by placing an RC low-pass filter between the CODEC/DAC and audio amplifier.
+The filter reduces high frequencies that cause the problem and allows proper performance.